krut62134/TurbDDT_analysisScripts/README.md

 - line 251: `tol = 1.0d-5`
 - line 23412: `temp = max(5.0d8,min(temp,2.0d10))`

 The first change was made after doing a convergence study on the TORCH yields.
 The study can be found in `TORCH/convergence` in this repo.
 The second change is specifically for the single degenerate model, where temperatures can reach higher than 1 x 10^9 K. At such high temperatures, the TORCH calculations become invalid.
-Temperatures near 1 x 10^9 K are enough to reach nuclear statistical equilibrium before the ejecta cools down, even for our highest central density progenitor.
+Temperatures near 1 x 10^9 K are enough to reach nuclear statistical equilibrium (NSE) before the ejecta cools down, even for our highest central density progenitor.
 This change adds a ceiling to the temperature.
 This change adds a ceiling to the temperature values.

 File structure: